![]() |

 ![]() ![]() Above left: "Miss Television 1938" posing in front of a camera - note the amount of lighting required!
 Above right: One of the receivers on display.
 "Miss Television 1938" looks on with interest. | |

 She was called in for television after an audition for regular radio work.
 She played television's first long-run show, a dramatic sketch that ran 14 performances.
 Lewis had this to say on television: "There is something very intimate about a camera gazing at you several feet away and all the world watching through its lens.
-Compared with stage and radio, I think television gives the actor a greater Incentive for emotional expression." | |
+Compared with stage and radio, I think television gives the actor a greater incentive for emotional expression." | |

+Together with Marion Shockley, her New York roommate, she tried out for the role of Nikki Porter in The Adventures of Ellery Queen which went to Marion (1939).
 Then she found a satisfactory niche in radio and later in television.
 She did Ma Perkins (as Gladys Pendleton) for 15 years on radio.
 As "Ma Perkins" she frequently was seen in TV commercials.
 A pretty woman with tawny hair, bright brown eyes and a trim figure and she is a delightful person.
 In 1939 the drama series Kate Hopkins, Angel of Mercy, starring Helen Lewis, Peggy Allenby, Constance Collier, and Clayton "Bud" Collyer began a 2½-year run on CBS Radio (Clayton later married Marion Shockley).
 She also played the part of the dew fairy in performances of Humperdinck's opera Hansel and Gretel (1939), had the leading role in The Pirates of Penzance, and has been soloist with the Schenectady Choral Club and took the lead in a production of the Light Opera Company, My American Cousin.
-In 1940 she shared an apartment in New York with Alice Smart, a secretary in advertising. | |
+In 1940 she shared an apartment in New York with Alice Smart, a secretary in advertising.
+She also befriended Florence Lake, with whom she drove to the coast for a vacation from June 14. to July 3.
+1941. | |

-Above left: She played in CBS' Kate Hopkins, Angel of Mercy (1940) opposite Clayton Collier (who would later marry Marion Shockley).
+![]() ![]() ![]() Above left: She played in CBS' Kate Hopkins, Angel of Mercy (1940) opposite Clayton Collier (who would later marry Marion Shockley).
 Above middle and right: Helen Lewis models hair styles for a portrait in New York City.
-She has a role in the soap opera Kate Hopkins, Angel of Mercy (April 7, 1941). | |
+She has a role in the soap opera Kate Hopkins, Angel of Mercy (April 7.
+1941). | |

-When Helen started rehearsing for an Office of War Information show she met J. David Penn.
-A whirlwind courtship — met in August, 1942, and married seven months later on March 12, 1943 in New York.
-The ceremony was performed at a Fifth Avenue church in New York, where four years ago her brother, John Lewis, and Miss Jess Roy of Reno were married.
-The simple ceremony was attended by a few close friends and the attendants were Miss Alice Smart and Mr. Marty Elaine, who have been associated with the bride in radio work in New York.
 When Fashion Frocks Inc., Cincinnati, presented their first television program on WABD New York, the DuMont station, in September 1944, Helen Lewis served as announcer for the models who displayed 15 dresses.
 David spent two-and-a-half years in the Army.
 Then at the close of the war he entered the State Department as a Special Press Advisor to the International Conference Division, a position he has held ever since.
 "It's a wonderful and really exciting job, but it is the reason we're so much and so often apart."
 Helen confided in a 1952 interview. | |

-Above left: CBS Radio actress Helen Lewis wearing a WWII U.S.Civil Defense Air Raid Warden outfit and testing an "Imitation Poison Gas Odors" kit.
-She portrays Gladys Pendleton in the soap opera Ma Perkins (Oct 16, 1942).
-Above right: Helen Lewis , at CBS with studio lights (September 14, 1944.
+![]() ![]() Above left: CBS Radio actress Helen Lewis wearing a WWII U.S.Civil Defense Air Raid Warden outfit and testing an "Imitation Poison Gas Odors" kit.
+She portrays Gladys Pendleton in the soap opera Ma Perkins (Oct 16.
+1942).
+Above right: Helen Lewis, at CBS with studio lights (Sep 14.
+1944.
 New York, NY). | |

 ![]() ![]() ![]() Above left: Heart-Throb: Helen Lewis is heard on Mutual's unique Radio Auction Show, Wednesdays (10:00 to 10:30 PM EST).
 The articles auctioned by Dave Elman on February 13. will bear the romantic flavor of Valentine's Day.
 (Feb 12.
 1946) Above middle: Helen Lewis, press photo for The Shadow (Mutual, 1946) Above left: Promo for Radio's Adventures of the Falcon, June, 1946. | |

 On one or two occasions Helen has gone along on trips with her first husband David Penn.
 In September 1947 she went along to the Inter-American Defense Conference held in Rio, where—aboard the USS Missouri—she had the happy experience of meeting President Truman and General Marshall.
 It was on that same trip that she met the late much-publicized Evita Peron, once the first lady of Argentina.
 Domestic life was less glamorous since they had a small, compact, but attractive apartment in Manhattan.
 For whatever reason the marriage didn't last.
-They were divorced after 1952. | |
+They were divorced after 1954. | |

 ![]() ![]() Above left: Helen Lewis plays Maggie Lowell in Road of Life - prefers her McKettrick with the free-feel and cool comfort of flared sleeves and the new check-and-dot sheer cotton fabric!
 Perfect for your own active life too this all-occasion dress in green brown or navy, sizes 12 to 20.
 (May 7.
 1950) Above right: A four-in-one for summer that's four ways wonderful.
 Worn by Helen Lewis - who is Mary Browne of Young Dr. Malone - are two parts of the foursome: solid-color skirt, brief plaid jacket.
 (Radio and TV Mirror, 1951) |